-I just finished yet another closing where a national lender issued the closing package and HUD approval the morning of the closing, and worse, issued a revised TIL (Truth in Lending) disclosure during the middle of the closing!
-Under the new TILA-RESPA Integrated Disclosure Rules (TRID) set to start on October 1, this common practice is prohibited, and my closing would have been delayed up to 7 days, to the dismay of everyone in the transaction.
+I just finished yet another closing where a national lender issued the closing documents the morning of the closing, and worse, issued a revised TIL (Truth in Lending) disclosure during the middle of the closing!
+Under the new TILA-RESPA Integrated Disclosure Rules (TRID) set to start on October 3, this too-common practice would have resulted in a closing delay of up to 7 days, to the dismay of everyone in the transaction.

 Currently, we are finishing one of the strongest spring markets in a decade, but I’m quite concerned that come Fall, the new TRID rules will put the fall market into an ice bath.
 The best thing that every real estate professional can do is get educated and get prepared now for these changes.
 August is typically a slow month, so use it to get ready.
 My team will be doing a roadshow Powerpoint seminar to any local real estate office to explain the new changes.
 Contact me at firstname.lastname@example.org for more info.